-At Exponent, Ms. Lu has applied her management skills to integrating work products from multidisciplinary team members for large-scale projects.
-Ms. Lu has also applied her technical research skills in performing consulting work in the fields of occupational and environmental health.
-Examples of such consulting work include: analysis of work-related injury trends, assessment of public health risks during electric power outages, and evaluation of asbestos and mold exposures.
+In her work at Exponent, Ms. Lu has applied her management skills to integrating work products from multidisciplinary team members for large-scale projects.
+Ms. Lu has also applied her technical research skills assisting clients in the fields of occupational and environmental health.
+Examples of such projects include analysis of work-related injury trends, assessment of public health risks during electric power outages, and evaluation of asbestos and mold exposures.

 CREDENTIALS & PROFESSIONAL HONORS

 - M.S., Geotechnical Engineering, University of California, Berkeley, 1993